-- The College, in conjunction with its key stakeholders, is developing a strategy for growth in response to the possible devolution of the Adult Skills Budget. - The impact of COVID 19 on apprenticeship income is a key risk for the College in 2020/21 with a reduction in the number of new apprentices and redundancy of existing apprentice students. - There is considerable competition for full time student numbers in the local area with the majority of secondary schools operating a sixth form.
-Bradford demographics show a key issue will be severe shortage of spaces in the longer term.
+- The College, in conjunction with its key stakeholders, is developing a strategy for growth in response to the devolution of the Adult Skills Budget. - The impact of COVID 19 on adult income is a key risk for the College in 2021/22 with a low recruitment in some areas. - There is considerable competition for full time student numbers in the local area with the majority of secondary schools operating a sixth form.
+Bradford and Leeds demographics show a key issue will be shortage of spaces in the longer term.
 If the College can maintain/improve recruitment in the medium term, enrolments and therefore income, should be healthy into the next decade.